 - When there is difficulty coming up with a word, encourage the person to describe the item, gesture or even draw it.

 - Use yes and no questions instead of asking for very specific details.

-- In some cases, the person may not be able to say a word, but might be willing to accept your cue of two word choices if you know what the person is trying to say.
+- In some cases, the person may not be able to say a word but might be willing to accept your cue of two word choices if you believe you know what they are trying to say.